stm32-periph/stm32f0/Projects/STM32F0xx_StdPeriph_Examples/NVIC/NVIC_WFI_Mode/readme.txt

 Key push button, LED3 is toggled with a frequency depending on the system clock, this is used to indicate whether the MCU is in WFI or RUN mode.

-Pressing key push button (generates rising edge on EXTI Line8) will put the core in the WFI mode, causing the LED3 to stop toggling.
+Pressing Tamper push button (generates rising edge on EXTI Line13) will put the core in the WFI mode, causing the LED3 to stop toggling.
 To wake-up from WFI mode you have to press again on the button which generates an interrupt which exits the system from WFI mode.
 Then LED3 restarts toggling.